Do Dogs Sleep in Their Own Poop? (10 Factors)

 FAQs

-What might possibly cause my dog to poop in his sleep?
+What might cause my dog to poop in his sleep?

 If your canine companion passes a completely formed stool while sleeping, they may be suffering from sphincter incontinence.
 Located near the outflow of the anus, the anal sphincter is a round muscle that contracts and relaxes to control defecation.
 It remains closed until it is time to empty the feces during daily bathroom activities when it relaxes, allowing the anus to expand and enable the excrement to pass.